WordPress/wp20-book/Content/BB-Chapter-5-WCUS-Philadelphia.md

 As always, there were complaints.
 “I hope there is no plan or intention to delete the proper editor in favor of this terrible cut down version, clearly driven by the curse of the mobile phone,” wrote one commenter in a Calypso forum post.

 There was also excitement about the use of JavaScript.
-In his State of the Word presentation, Matt reassured that, “PhP is not going away.”
+In his State of the Word presentation, Matt reassured that, “PHP is not going away.”

 ## Community Summit and Contributor Day